shiru-ri/playme/README.md

 ```
 wget raw.githubusercontent.com/shiru-ri/playme/main/setupalpine.sh && bash setupalpine.sh
 ```
-> not all function in setup-alpine is work. because is not fresh install like on pc. so dont use command setup-alpine. just use sub command part of setup-alpine. is work with less erorr
+> not all function in setup-alpine is work. because is not fresh install like on pc. so dont use command setup-alpine. just use sub command part of setup-alpine.
 ```
 apk add alpine-conf
 ```